|“Following Jesus: Celebrating Life; Welcoming All.”

 We are here to help people love and worship God.

 We aim to be, and encourage others to become, committed and active disciples of

 show God’s love in every part of their lives.

 |Below you will find links to this month's Parish Magazine

-CCL Copyright Licence No 670491
+CCLI Copyright Licence No 670491

 |Links to Charity Websites we support that may be of interest to you.

 |Except where otherwise noted, content on this website is

 licensed under a Creative Commons Attribution 2.0 License.

 and choose “Save Link As” to save the video to your computer